anshuldante/ai-ds-ml-Theory/the-essential-elements-of-predictive-analytics-and-data-mining/readme.md

 * ### Understanding laws 1 and 2

-  * Law 1: Business objectives are the origin of ever data mining solution
+  * Law 1: Business objectives are the origin of every data mining solution
-  * Law 1: Business objectives is central to every step of the data mining process
+  * Law 2: Business objective is central to every step of the data mining process

 * ### Understanding law 3